thoughtsunificator/instagram-dm-unsender/test/README.md

 # Test

+For the stack used for testing read [the developer manual].

+Testing is done both manually and automatically through unit testing.

-In addition to living testing, idmu has a [virtual](./fake-ui.js) UI that can be tested against without the need to run the entire stack (web extension + live instagram version).
-This makes for a better DX.
+idmu has a [virtual](./fake-ui.js) UI that can be tested against without the need to run the entire stack (web extension + live instagram version) this makes for a better DX that allows for faster iteration.

-## Introduction
+## How to write tests

 Along with the source code in some cases you will find a `.test.js` file, this is where the tests are written.